isomerpages/moe-damaisec/_information/Students/Assessment Matters.md

-An End-of-year Examination (EOY) will be conducted at the end of each academic year for Secondary 1, 2 and 3 students.
-For students who are taking National Examination (GCE ‘N’ and ‘O’ Level Examination) at the end of the year, the school will conduct a Mid-year Examination at the end of Semester 1 and a Preliminary Examination at the end of third term.
+An End-of-year Examination (EOY) will be conducted at the end of each academic year for Secondary 1, 2 and 3 students.&nbsp; For students who are taking National Examination (GCE ‘N’ and ‘O’ Level Examination) at the end of the year, the school will conduct a Mid-year Examination at the end of Semester 1 and a Preliminary Examination at the end of third term.